TunaHG/Banju-API-Server/README.md

             - ex) 1, 3, 7, 30, ...etc
         - videoDuration: any, long(>20m), medium(>4m, <20m), short(<4m)
         - pageToken: nextPageToken
+- `/popular`
+    - GET `/` : Get list about popular music from youtube data api
+- `/recommend`
+    - GET `/:scale` : Get list about recommendation data based on the same scale

 ## 🔨 How to run
 ### Using AWS Server